NimithaRamesh/CSC415_Assignment-1/README.md

 Step 3:

-* Type in the command that you want to test.
+* Type in the command that you want to test [OR] type in the name of the process you want to run

 *****What's new****